 - Condition 3: You own a residential property

 These conditions can redeem your Green Homes Grant voucher.
 However, you are not eligible for this funding if you have a new home without previous occupancy.

-The Green Homes Grant voucher is non-transferrable.
+The Green Homes Grant voucher is non-transferable.
 Also, these vouchers carry a specific expiry period.

 - Vouchers after 31 August 2021 are valid up to 30 November 2021

-Hence, existing voucher holders should redeem their grant papers before the expiry period.
+Hence, existing voucher holders should redeem their grant papers before expiration.

 What Did the Green Homes Grant Achieve?

-Energy-saving schemes are government initiatives to boost our shift towards using renewable energy sources.
+Energy-saving schemes are government initiatives to boost our shift towards renewable energy sources.